AjayS05/Edge-computing-intrusion-detection-system/edge-computing-monitoring-system/docs/task5/prometheus.md

 The monitoring system was first validated directly on Pi5 before Prometheus was migrated into K3s.
 Node Exporter ran as a Linux service on every Raspberry Pi, while Prometheus and Alertmanager ran locally on Pi5.

-> **Current-system note:** This phase documents the original installation and provides a reproducible setup for a new environment.
-Do not reinstall or restart these services merely to collect screenshots from the current working K3s deployment.

 ### 1.1 Install Node Exporter on the Raspberry Pi hosts

 Node Exporter was installed on the Pi3 workers using Ansible.
 The complete inventory and playbook are documented in [Monitoring overview](monitoring.md).
 On an individual Debian-based Raspberry Pi, the equivalent package installation is: